informedcitizenry/6502.Net/README.md

 `Quote string not enclosed` - The quote string was not enclosed.

-`Relative branch out of range` - The relative branch jump was being the allowable 128 bytes.

 `Redefinition of label` - A label is redefined or being re-assigned to a new value, which is not allowed.

 `Redefinition of macro` - An attempt was made to redefine a macro.